I write about choosing sobriety and learning how to live well without alcohol.

 It is written for people who tried traditional recovery models, including Alcoholics Anonymous, and were left feeling confused, discouraged, or unseen.
 Grounded in lived experience and research, it offers clarity, permission, and perspective for anyone seeking a life without alcohol, on their own terms.

 Insight matters.
+Structure helps.

 This companion workbook offers a place to respond to the ideas in The View from a Windowless Basement.